hamlet-io/docs/blog/2021-02-10-static-sites-with-github-authentication-made-easy.md

     `}
 />

 However, not every static site is intended to be public.
 Adding authentication is considerably greater in complexity than the site alone.
-Thankfully, this is where Hamlet Modules really shine.
+Thankfully, this is where hamlet Modules really shine.

-In this article, we will be stepping through the process of using two of the recently published Hamlet modules - _cfcognito_ and _githubidp_.
-Used alongside a Hamlet Solution for a typical `spa` deployment into AWS, these modules will include everything necessary to restrict access to our site with Github.
+In this article, we will be stepping through the process of using two of the recently published hamlet modules - _cfcognito_ and _githubidp_.
+Used alongside a hamlet Solution for a typical `spa` deployment into AWS, these modules will include everything necessary to restrict access to our site with Github.

 <Mermaid
     chart={`